Follow our free guide to form an LLC in Michigan

 If you are a sole proprietorship who wants an EIN for your business, you can elect to use your social security number; however, your EIN is part of public record.

 Swyft Filings offers EIN services for small businesses in Michigan.
 Find more information here.

-Maintaining Your Michigan LLC
+Phase Two: Maintaining Your Michigan LLC

 Now that you’ve finished the initial phase of setting up your Michigan LLC, the following steps help move your business forward and stay compliant.
 The next few steps are: